sealvault/sealvault/website/src/blog/posts/2023/04/token-transfer-tla.md

 wrong.
-The most common thing that [goes wrong](/dev-docs/design/attack-tree/#approval-spoofing) when the same Ethereum address is connected to multiple dapps is that a malicious or compromised dapp transfers the user’s tokens without their consent.
+The most common thing that [goes wrong](/dev-docs/design/attack-tree/#approval-spoofing) when the same Ethereum address is connected to multiple dapps is that a malicious or compromised dapp transfers the user’s tokens without her consent.
 The user is a victim of fraud, but the transaction that transfers the tokens is valid per the Ethereum protocol.
 So in order to prevent fraud, we have to understand how valid transactions can occur.